WingFeiTsang/LLM-Course/materials/README.md

 3 《A Systematic Survey of Prompt Engineering in Large Language Models: Techniques and Applications》

+4 《Unleashing the Potential of Prompt Engineering in Large Language Models: A Comprehensive Review》

-4 《Parameter-Efficient Fine-Tuning for Large Models: A Comprehensive Survey》
+5 《Parameter-Efficient Fine-Tuning for Large Models: A Comprehensive Survey》

 # Papers
 1 《Transformer Attention Is All You Need》This paper describes the details of Transformer architecture.